IrexUB/SvissOdyssey/README.md

 A 2D roguelike game made at the end of the first year at UCA.

 Authors:
-- Farouk Ab
+- Farouk AB
-- Mathis Ch
+- Mathis CH
-- Romain Ve
+- Romain VE
-- Colin Fe
+- Colin FE
-- Enzo Sa
+- Enzo SA

 ## Implemented features:
 - Top down movement